liferay-search/liferay-docs/en/developer/customization/articles/50-overriding-lpkg-files/01-overriding-lpkg-files-intro.markdown

 Applications are delivered through Liferay Marketplace as *lpkg* files.
 This is a simple compressed file format that contains .jar files for deploying to
-@product@.
+@sharepoint@.
 If you want to examine an application from Marketplace, all you have to do is unzip its .lpkg file to reveal its .jar files.

 After examining an application, you may want to [customize](/docs/7-2/customization/-/knowledge_base/c/liferay-customization)